flojoy-ai/docs/docs/instruments-wiki/Power Supplies/FJ-Series/FJ-Series.md

 print(voltage)
 ```

-This script first imports the `instruments` module from Instrumentkit.
-Then, it creates an instance of the `GlassmanFR` class by calling the `open_serial` method and passing the serial port and baud rate as arguments.
+This script first imports the `instrumentkit` module as `ik`.
+Then, it creates an instance of the `GlassmanFR` class by calling the `open_serial` method and passing the serial port name and baud rate as arguments.

-Next, it sets the output voltage of the power supply to 100V by assigning a value to the `voltage` property of the `psu` object.
+Next, it sets the output voltage of the power supply to 100V by assigning the desired voltage value to the `voltage` property of the `psu` object.

 After that, it turns on the power supply by assigning `True` to the `output` property of the `psu` object.

 Finally, it reads the output voltage by accessing the `voltage` property of the `psu` object and prints the result.

-Note that you may need to modify the serial port and baud rate values according to your specific setup.
+Note that you may need to modify the serial port name and baud rate to match your specific setup.

 </TabItem>
 </Tabs>